Kyle Koehler

-Kyle Koehler (born October 5, 1961) represented Ohio's 79th district in the Ohio House of Representatives from January 2015 to December of 2023.
+Kyle Koehler (born October 5, 1961) is an American politician serving as a member of the Ohio Senate, representing the 10th district since 2025.
+After representing the 79th district in the Ohio House of Representatives from January 2015 to December 2022, Koehler ran for State Senate in 2024.
+He was elected to a four year term in the upper chamber by a 65%-35% margin.
+He was sworn into office on January 6th surrounded by his wife, children and grandchildren.

-Due to term limits, Koehler was replaced by Colonel Bernard Willis in January 2023.
+Koehler has been assigned to chair the Workforce Development Committee and vice-chair the Agriculture Committee.
+He has also been assigned to sit on Higher Education, Education (K-12) and Local Government Committees.

 Koehler (pronounced "kay-ler") was born and raised in Springfield, Ohio, attended Springfield's Catholic Central High School and then Wright State University.
 He and his family own a small business in Springfield.

 In 2014, Koehler opted to make his first run for elected office, and decided to run for the Ohio House of Representatives to replace Ross McGregor who was term-limited.
 He faced Democrat Darryl Jackson in a competitive seat.
 Koehler went on to defeat Jackson 61%-39%.

 In 2016, Koehler faced a challenge from Democrat Alex Wendt.
 Koehler won re-election in another 61%-39% victory.

 In 2018, Koehler faced a challenge from Democrat Amanda Finfrock.
 Koehler won the 2018 general election by 19% in a 59.5%-40.5% victory.

 In 2020, Koehler faced Cynthia Richards in his last campaign for State Representative (due to term-limits).
 Koehler won the 2020 general election by 26% in a 63.1%-36.9% victory.

 Koehler won each of his general elections in 2014, 2016, 2018, and 2020 by margins of 22%, 22%, 19%, and 26% points respectively in a district that is considered a 50-50 district for Presidential Elections.

 Representative Koehler chaired the Ohio House Agriculture and Rural Development Committee during the 133rd and 134th General Assemblies.

 Career

 Kyle Koehler received his bachelor's degree from Wright State University in computer science.
 He spent seven years leading teams developing classified software surrounding signal analysis and data acquisition for government contractors.

-Along with his duties in the House, Koehler is Vice President of K.K.
+While serving in the Ohio House, Koehler continued his work as Vice President of K.K.
 Tool Co.
-Inc. Koehler has used his extensive knowledge in computer technology to design and develop dies, fixtures and robotic weld fixtures using Solidworks 3D modeling software over the last 30 years.
+Inc. Koehler has used his extensive knowledge in computer technology to design and develop dies, fixtures and robotic weld fixtures using Solidworks 3D modeling software over the last 34 years.

 Marriage and family life

 Kyle Koehler married Kathrin (Eimer) Koehler in July 1988.
 Kathrin Koehler, who is a licensed psychologist in the State of Ohio, worked as an independent counselor until taking a break to home educate their five children starting in 1999.
+She is currently back in private practice.

 The Koehlers have five adult children.
+Four are married.
+The Koehlers have seven grandchildren.